 Exploratory Testing is usually performed as the product is evolving (agile) or as a final check before the software is released.
-It is a complimentary activity to automated regression testing.
+It is a complementary activity to automated regression testing.

-This is a very common software testing interview question and the aim is to see how broad you can think about the feature.
-Most interviewees start with the obvious answer of checking input fields with positive and negative values, invalid email, valid email but incorrect password, sql injection, etc. But most of these tests can be done and should be done by the developers as part of integration testing.
+Ans: This is a very common software testing interview question and the aim is to see how broad you can think about the feature.
+Most interviewers start with the obvious answer of checking input fields with positive and negative values, invalid email, valid email but incorrect password, SQL injection, etc. But most of these tests can be done and should be done by the developers as part of integration testing.

-Here the focus is on testing at system level, tests which cannot be done without a full integrated system.
+Here the focus is on testing at the system level, tests that cannot be done without a fully integrated system.

 Possible answers to this testing interview question can be:

-This is also an important Software Testing interview question for web application testing roles.
-Note, this question is asking about the typesof testing.
+Ans: This is also an important Software Testing interview question for web application testing roles.
+Note, that this question is asking about the types of testing.

 Although you would do functional testing, usability testing, accessibility testing, etc, these are all also applicable to desktop application testing.
 The question is asking specifically for web testing.

-Two types of testing which are very important for testing web applications are Performance Testing and Security Testing.
-The difference between a web application and desktop application, is that web applications are open to the world, with potentially many users accessing the application simultaneously at various times, so load testing and stress testing are important.
+Two types of testing that are very important for testing web applications are Performance Testing and Security Testing.
+The difference between a web application and a desktop application is that web applications are open to the world, with potentially many users accessing the application simultaneously at various times, so load testing and stress testing are important.

-This is another common Software Testing Interview Question for e-commerce testing roles.
+Ans: This is another common Software Testing Interview Question for E-COMMERCE TESTING roles.
 This question refers to verifying the results are what we expect to see.

-Suppose you search for a product on Amazon.com website.
-On the search results page you will see a list of items related to your search.
+Suppose you search for a product on the Amazon.com website.
+On the search results page, you will see a list of items related to your search.
 How can you verify that the results that you see are really the ones that you are supposed to see?

 The answer to this question is rather simple.
-At first instance, we need to know where the data is coming from.
+In the first instance, we need to know where the data is coming from.
 Are they coming from a database?
 Or some XML files from 3rd party websites?